-How can non-closing errors be fixed?
-Standard antenna-based calibration (either using sky models or redundant calibration), will not fix these errors.
+In terms of post-processing, standard antenna-based calibration (either using sky models or redundant calibration), will not fix these errors.
 One method that has been used in the quest for very high dynamic range imaging is baseline-based calibration, ie. to not assume that all calibration is separable into antenna-based terms.
-Unfortunately, this method is not necessarily over-constrained, and hence can easily lead to turning the data into the model.
+Unfortunately, this method is not necessarily over-constrained, and hence can easily 'turn the data into the model'.
 The standard method is to perform antenna-based calibration on short timescales, and then baseline-based calibration averaged over a very long timescale.
 The smooth behaviour in time and frequency of the closure phases for HERA-19 is encouraging from this perspective, but keep in mind that baseline-based calibration is a dangerous business.